Billy Sammeth: Television and Writing

-Sammeth appeared onITV’s Soapstar Superstar with Cilla Black, where he was referred to as the "American Simon Cowell", and his no holds barred commentary led him to be known as “that over the top, over opinionated American Manager” in the English dailies.
+Sammeth appeared on ITV’s Soapstar Superstar with Cilla Black, where he was referred to as the "American Simon Cowell", and his no holds barred commentary led him to be known as “that over the top, over opinionated American Manager” in the English dailies.
 On Sammeth’s very first show, he took exception to contestant Wendy Peters wardrobe, and advised her to accentuate the positive and to cover up the negative, “like your arms”, which led to immediate press for the show and Sammeth.
 For the second season, the judging team consisted of Sammeth, Martine McCutcheon, and Michael Ball.

 Sammeth also wrote for The Late Show starring Joan Rivers which aired on Fox from 1986 to 1988.
 He executive produced the TV Movie Joan Rivers and Friends Salute Heidi Abromowitz in 1985, as well Cher...at the Mirage in 1990.
 He also appeared in the documentary Joan Rivers: A Piece of Work.